olga-turkovska/land-cover-patterns/README.md

 `land-cover-by-year.py` generates a CSV file with land cover overview of the specific year for selected wind parks.

-`find-conversions` generates a CSV file with parameters necessary for initial land cover conversion analysis.
+`find-conversions.py` generates a CSV file with parameters necessary for initial land cover conversion analysis.

 `figures.py` generates the figures for the poster.